Head of Department: Sarah Morley

-In Year 12 the students will be studying the new Edexcel A Level.
+The students study the Edexcel A Level.
 The course recognises that we live in an ever changing world and so it focuses on fundamental processes, reflects on the world around us and encourages the students to foster an understanding of what could impact its future.

 For the A level qualification the students will sit three exams and complete an individual investigation.

 Paper 1 – 30%, 2 hours and 15 minutes

 - Tectonic Processes and Hazards

 - Landscape Systems, Processes and Change